Manitoba Legislative Building: Pediment

-On the north side of the Legislative Building, above the 6 Ionic columns, is the main pediment, the figures of which were designed by Scottish sculptor Albert Hemstock Hodge and carved by the Piccirilli Brothers of New York."The Exterior", at the Legislative Tour, Province of Manitoba.
+On the north side of the Legislative Building, above the six Ionic columns, is the main pediment, the figures of which were designed by Scottish sculptor Albert Hemstock Hodge and carved by the Piccirilli Brothers of New York.
 Above the main pediment, flanking both sides are two Egyptian sphinxes facing both east and west.
 Carved onto a flat piece of stone, just below the chin, in Egyptian hieroglyphics, is "The everlasting manifestation of the Sun God Ra, the good God who gives life."

 Describing its central figure as a representation of Manitoba, Frank Worthington Simon wrote of the pediment:[In the left hand corner,] Enterprise beckons the workers to the Land of Promise.
 [A bull is] led by Europe, signifying the immigration from Europe and adjoining the central figure is a group of father, mother and child, the new family in the land.
 In the right hand corner are two figures embracing and clasping a jar, whence issues a stream of water.
 These represent the confluence of the Red and Assiniboine Rivers fertilizing the earth.
 Next is a ploughman with his horse, tilling the soil, whilst the male and female figures bring the fruits of the Soil of Manitoba.In the bottom-left corner of the pediment is the Indolent Man, with a half-kneeling woman, the spirit of progress, beckoning the Indolent Man into the new land of promise.
 Next is the goddess Europa leading a bull, symbolizing Canada's European heritage and immigration.
 To the right of Europa, a man, woman and child symbolizing the colonization of a new land.
 Seated in the centre is Lady Manitoba with the rays of the sun behind her.
 Lady Manitoba closely resembles the fertility goddesses Ishtar and Demeter, both patron deities of agriculture.
-To the west is Neptune's trident symbolizing the Pacific Ocean; to the east is a ship’s wheel symbolizing the Atlantic Ocean.
+To the west is Neptune's trident symbolizing the Pacific Ocean; to the east is a ship's wheel symbolizing the Atlantic Ocean.
 Adjacent to Lady Manitoba are a man and a woman laden with wheat and fruit, products of the soil.
 Next is a muscular male figure with a team of powerful horses and a primitive plough tilling the soil.
 Finally in the bottom right corner are two entwined female figures representing the Red and Assiniboine Rivers.